- Miniature Golf

-5. Visit the site of the last Revolutionary War battle.
+4. Visit the site of the last battle of the Revolutionary War.

 Lodging & Camping

 The lodge offers 32 rooms with full amenities, including two suites, one of which can be used as a hospitality center for meetings and family reunions.
 Open year-round.
 Rooms are available by late afternoon.
 Lodge room check-out by 11 a.m., local time.
 The park also has two cottages.
 We are now pet friendly!
 No more than two pets are allowed per room/cottage.
 The campground is open mid-March through mid-November and has 51 sites, each with standard electric and water hookups for tent or RV campers.
 (Utility hook-ups require an extended water hose or electrical cord due to distance from pedestal.)